vikramarigelaRepo/azure-openai-search-rag-demo/README.md

  * Following Roles have been used

+   * Note: Enable System Assigned managed identity for all the services

    * For Azure App Service to connect with Azure Open AI Service
      * Role : Azure AI Developer